epfl-theos/qm-utm/README.md

 ![image](https://github.com/unkcpz/mse468-vm/assets/8831685/5f98badb-ead5-4757-a2c0-a6ca6229f3b0)

-You can config ssh with:
+In order to ssh to the virtual machine to run commands through ansible.
+You can config ssh (in your local machine) with:
 ```
 Host mse468
   HostName 127.0.0.1